datacommonsorg/data/README.md

       `python3 -m unittest discover -v -s ../ -p "*_test.py"`

-      Its useful to create an alias to this command, like: `alias dc-data-py-test='python3 -m unittest discover -v -s ../ -p "*_test.py"'`
+      Consider creating an alias by once running `alias dc-data-py-test='python3 -m unittest discover -v -s ../ -p "*_test.py"'` in your shell.
+Then, you can run your tests with `dc-data-py-test`.

 ##### Guidelines